How to employ an apprentice

 - Liaise with the training provider to design an induction period for the apprentice.

-- Deal with any disciplinary or performance issues in accordance with a fair procedure.
+- Manage any disciplinary or performance issues in accordance with a fair procedure.

 - Understand the organisation's obligations at the end of the apprenticeship and in a redundancy situation.